StephanAkkerman/axie-infinity-extras/README.md

 Beginner class guide, good overview of all the cards\
 https://lynnyl.io/axie-infinity-class-guide/

-Overview of what the stats do\
+Overview of what the stats of axies represent in game\
 https://axie.zone/stats

 # Extensions